tetherless-world/SQuARE/index.md

+# A Validation Ontology for Evaluating Semantic Reasoning Engines*
+*This work is partially supported by IBM Research through the AI Horizons Network.

+### Abstract
+We describe an approach for building a deductive inference engine by encoding each OWL Description Logic (DL) axiom as a SPARQL CONSTRUCT query.
+While earlier work has proposed SPARQL extensions for various purposes, we find that the complete queries used in SPARQL-based reasoning methods are not publicly available.
+We were also unable to find a similar approach in the literature in which the OWL DL axioms are represented as SPARQL CONSTRUCT queries.
+We make openly available the queries, software, and the validation ontology that we use for our methodology.
+Encoded in this validation ontology are RDF examples for each OWL-DL axiom, allowing for the testing of our reasoning engine at a per axiom basis.
+We describe our approach in terms of implementation, query formulation, and validation.
+We evaluate the extent to which we are able to encode DL axioms and discuss the implications of the results.
+We further discuss future research directions that we are pursuing.
+The approach described in this paper has benefits related to inference engine customization capabilities and of being able to reason over inconsistent knowledge.
+This work is motivated by potential applications involving hybrid reasoning, distributed reasoning, and explainability in reasoning by embedding provenance in the form of nanopublications.

+## Resources

+### Ontology

+### SPARQL CONSTRUCT Axions

+### Code

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/tetherless-world/validation/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.